© www.white-coppice.co.uk 2022

 Bolton/Wigan and the West Coast main line (and vice-

-route than going via Preston.
-In the early years of living
+than going via Preston.
+In the early years of living there,

-there, my brothers can remember such trains passing
+my brothers can remember such trains passing through.

-through.
 One of them was called ‘The Long Meg’.
-This
+This was a

-was a regular freight service from the Long Meg Plaster
+regular freight service from the Long Meg Plaster and

-and Mineral Company mine at Little Salkeld (in the
+Mineral Company mine at Little Salkeld (in the Eden valley)

-Eden valley) to Widnes, consisting of quite a large
+to Widnes, consisting of quite a large number of identical

-worked hard to get the train up the hill and on to
+engines really worked hard to get the train up the hill and

 uphill).
 The whole house seemed to shake when these